urbit/urbit.org/content/grants/2024/live-backend.md

 - On the attendee list page, I can...
 	- see a list of @p, %tlon nickname, and %tlon avatar
 	- an indicator of if we are a match
-	- if i have already 'swiped' on them
+	- if I have already 'swiped' on them
 	- a button to 'start swiping'
 	- a button for "your matches" (alternatively this could be a filtering fuctionality)
 - On the 'swiping page', I can...